| 12.58 -0.43 (-3.31%) | 03-05 16:00 | |||||||||||||

 Varex Imaging Corporation designs and manufactures X-ray imaging components.
 The company operates in two segments, Medical and Industrial.
 The Medical segment designs, manufactures, sells, and services X-ray imaging components comprising X-ray tubes, digital detectors, high voltage connectors, image-processing software and workstations, 3D reconstruction and computer-aided diagnostic software, collimators, automatic exposure control devices, generators, heat exchangers, ionization chambers, and buckys.
 This segment's products are used in a range of applications, including radiographic and fluoroscopic imaging, mammography, computed tomography, radiation therapy, oncology, CT, cardiac, surgery, dental, computer-aided detection, and other diagnostic radiography uses.
 The Industrial segment designs, manufactures, sells, and services Linatron X-ray accelerators, X-ray tubes, digital detectors, and high voltage connectors for use in security and industrial inspection applications, such as airport security, cargo screening at ports and borders, and nondestructive testing and examination in various applications.
 Varex Imaging Corporation sells its products through imaging system original equipment manufacturers, independent service companies, and distributors, as well as directly to end-users.
 The company has operations in North America, South America, Europe, Russia, the Middle East, India, Africa, Asia, and Australia.
 Varex Imaging Corporation was founded in 2016 and is based in Salt Lake City, Utah.

-Liquidity Mapping Around (VREX) Price Events - Stock Traders Daily
+(VREX) Price Dynamics and Execution-Aware Positioning - Stock Traders Daily

 | Price to Book Value: P/BV, a ratio used to compare book value to its current market price, to gauge whether a stock is valued properly. |